Valter Bonacina: Coaching career

 From 2003 to 2007 he served as assistant manager of Atalanta.
 In July 2007 he was then moved in charge of the Allievi Regionali youth team, and was successively promoted at the helm of the Primavera under-19 team in July 2009.

-On 8 January 2010 he was then appointed head coach of Atalanta in a caretaker role, following Antonio Conte's resignation from his managerial position at the club.
-He then guided Atalanta on a Serie A Week 19 game ended in a 0–1 away loss to Palermo on 10 January 2009 and returned to his previous role after Bortolo Mutti was appointed as head coach the very next day.
+On 8 January 2010, he was then appointed head coach of Atalanta in a caretaker role, following Antonio Conte's resignation from his managerial position at the club.
+He then guided Atalanta on a Serie A Week 19 game that ended in a 0–1 away loss to Palermo on 10 January 2009 and returned to his previous role after Bortolo Mutti was appointed as head coach the very next day.

-On 10 June 2011 he was announced as new head coach of Lega Pro Prima Divisione club Foggia.
+On 10 June 2011 he was announced as the new head coach of Lega Pro Prima Divisione club Foggia.

 He coached the Under-19 squads in several clubs from 2012 to 2021.
 On 21 June 2021, he was hired as a head coach by Serie D club Villa Valle.
 He resigned on 3 November 2021, following a poor start to the season.